jasonlew/chronic/README.md

-Chronic
+Chronic 2001
 =======

 ## DESCRIPTION

-Chronic is a natural language date/time parser written in pure Ruby.
+Chronic 2001 is a natural language date/time parser written in pure Ruby.
+It is derived from Chronic.
 See below for the wide variety of formats Chronic will parse.